 A severe looking Swabian, Sepp Dietrich (who’s first name was actually Josef) was the odd man out of the three Army-level commanders: he was a Waffen SS general rather than a member of the regular German army, and although he was the oldest and all three of them had served in the First World War, he had the least experience at high level command.
 Regardless, the accusations about his supposed mismanagement of the northern prong of the offensive are grossly overblown in my opinion.
 Compared with Manteuffel, Dietrich’s army was severely lacking in bridging and engineering equipment, and was attacking on a narrower, better defended front; his principle attacking formation, I. SS Panzerkorps, was facing one mechanized cavalry group and two infantry divisions on the first day alone (they were quickly reinforced by another division within 36 hours), while against Manteuffel’s leading XLVII Panzerkorps there was initially only a single American infantry regiment of the 28th Division.
 Due to the density of forces opposing Dietrich, he did not have the luxury of out maneuver warfare from the start as was the case with Manteuffel.

-Overall, while the offensive may have been a failure, it did inflicted massive losses on the US army; 90,000 casualties versus 65,000 for the Germans.
+Overall, while the offensive may have been a failure, it inflicted heavy losses on the US army; over 80,000 casualties versus 65,000 for the Germans.
 Whether the offensive lengthened or shortened the war is still a debate, but it was the only option for a country backed up against the wall and with a regime unwilling to accept unconditional surrender.

 - Corps Commanders of the Bulge, Harold R. Winton

 - Hitler’s Last Gamble, Trevor DuPuy